Our Management Team in 2014 is:

 Member & Client Services

-Frances oversees four services within the Association: the Spinal Allied Health Service, Employment Options, Peer Support and the Information Service.
+Frances oversees four services within the organisation: the Spinal Allied Health Service, Employment Options, Peer Support and the Information Service.
 Frances describes the client relationships and the positive and supportive culture of the organisation as the best things about her job.

-John leads the Association’s Inclusive Communities program aimed at maximising the social and economic performance of venues and regions.
+John leads the organisation’s Inclusive Communities program aimed at maximising the social and economic performance of venues and regions.
 John is also involved in project consultancy and training about equity and access issues, and is a Queensland Government nominee and recipient of the UN International Year of the Built Environment Award 2004.

 Paul started his working life as a submarine electrician in the Royal Australian Navy.
 He has enjoyed a varied career in both public and private sectors working in defence, education, electrical engineering & technology and has held senior management positions in IT, marketing and project management.